 Françoise Héritier: a "differential valence of the sexes"

 In Male Female.
 The thought of difference (1996), Francoise Héritier noted the universal character of masculine domination, the hierarchy of men and women and what she calls a 'Differential valence of the sexes ".
-In a second volume, she deduces the conditions for a real change for women, which she believes takes root in women's control over their fertility through contraception.
+In a second volume, she deduces the conditions of a real change for women who, according to her, takes root in the control by women of their fertility through contraception.

 2002: Male Female.
 Dissolve the hierarchy.